machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 Then a new detection is triggered to determine the complete orientation of the part.
 For the second step a second setup and product file are created.
 The region of interest now focus on the isolated part.
-The part itself is detected using Pickit Flex by looking for rectangles.
+The part itself is detected using Pickit Flex looking for rectangles.

 The image below shows the complete robot program that has been used for this application.
 The second step is done in a second loop in the program.